tingerrr/hydra/doc/chapters/2-guide/2-features.typ

 #import mantys: package

 = Contextual
-Hydra will take contextual information into account to provide good defaults, such as inferring the reading direction and binding from the page and text styles to offer correct handling of books as seen in @book-mode.
+HYDRA will take contextual information into account to provide good defaults, such as inferring the reading direction and binding from the page and text styles to offer correct handling of books as seen in @book-mode.

 = Custom Elements <custom>
-Because some documents may use custom elements of some kind to display chapters or section like elements, Hydra allows defining its own selectors for tight control over how elements are semantically related.
+Because some documents may use custom elements of some kind to display chapters or section like elements, HYDRA allows defining its own selectors for tight control over how elements are semantically related.

 Given a custom element like so: